ThomasDenoirjean/PlantQuizV1/README.md

-# 🌷 PlantQuiz
+# 🌷🌱 PlantQuiz 🌴🌻

 This repo is the first version of a web app that is designed to test your botanical knowledge thanks to quiz with various mode and difficulty level.

 # 1- Basics
 ## Which plant information ?
-In my example, I have defined a set of habitats in which the plant I want to train on could be find.
+In my example, I have defined a set of habitats in which the plants I want to train on could be find.
-The pictures that the app will fetch from the Trefle API will be only leaves and flowers pictures.
+The pictures that the app will fetch from the [Trefle API](https://github.com/treflehq/trefle-api) will be only leaves and flowers pictures.

 ## Quiz mode
 There are three quiz modes: